thelioncape/San-Francisco-family/SF Mono/readme.md

 ## SF Mono
 Taken from Xcode 10 on macOS Mojave.
+First used in WWDC 2016.

 ## License
-You may use the Apple Font solely in conjunction with Apple-branded applications, including, but not limited to, Xcode, Terminal.app and Console.app.
-You may not embed or use the Apple Font in or with any other software applications or programs or other products and you may not use the Apple Font to create, develop, display or otherwise distribute any content, documentation, artwork or any other work product.
+You may use SF Mono solely in conjunction with Apple-branded applications, including, but not limited to, Xcode, Terminal.app and Console.app.
+You may not embed or use SF Mono in or with any other software applications or programs or other products and you may not use SF Mono to create, develop, display or otherwise distribute any content, documentation, artwork or any other work product.